miyako/4d-plugin-extract/README.md

 #### `Extract Output Text`

-- `input`: The entire document text connatenated.
+- `input`: The entire document text concatenated.
 - `documents`: The document divided into semantic chunks.
 Same as the `input` collection as `Extract Output Collection`

 #### `Extract Output Collection`